CP1401/Practicals/prac_02/README.md

 **All students (internal and external), please submit your prac work via LearnJCU each week by the due date.**

-As you do the early non-coding questions, you can write your answers in a simple text file (`questions.txt`):
+## Read and Understand

-- Run PyCharm
+Make sure you read the instructions carefully.
-- Open your existing Practicals project (made last prac), or if you don't have it with you for some reason, create a new one following the instructions in the last prac.
+Do not make the easy bits hard by not reading the instructions.
-- Create a new folder (directory) for `prac_02` (remember not to use spaces, and do not make a new project per prac, only new folders).
+We want the challenge to be in the new things you're learning and trying, not in the reading and paying attention to what the questions ask.
-- Now create a new text file: Choose **File > New... > File**
+Don't waste time by trying to save time skim-reading.
+Just read... and understand... then do.

-- Name your file `questions.txt` (the `.txt` extension means PyCharm won't try and correct your Python code... it's just text)
+As you do the early non-coding questions, you can write your answers in a simple text file (`questions.txt`).
-- Make sure your new file is inside the prac_02 folder.
-If it isn't, just drag it in.
+Use whatever text editor you can get to the fastest so you don't waste any time before starting.

 ## Teamwork
 External students can do the group activities individually.